wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 This imports documents to process.

-The Document Automation Email Importer is configured to work with documents sent via email.
+This flow is configured to work with documents sent via email.
 If you receive documents in a different manner, you can customize the import flow to retrieve documents from a SharePoint folder or cloud storage for example.
 You can find more information about customization of the import mechanism in the next learning modules.

-The Document Automation Email Importer does the following:
+The "Document Automation Email Importer" does the following:

   - It triggers when mail is received at a specific Outlook email address with an attachment.
 You can filter on senders or a specific word in the title.
 In the following module, you will learn how to configure this trigger to best fit how you receive documents.